anfelor/file-templates/README.md

-# Templates - a simple templating system
+# A simple templating system for files and directories

 Assuming you have a directory `~/.templates/post`:
 ```shell